ph10m/COCOA/README.md

 - Restore npm packages using a command line with ```npm i``` from the ```wwwroot``` folder.

 ## Database
-Our database stores all the informations for Cocoa.
+Our relational MS-SQL database stores all the informations for Cocoa.
 It uses ASP.NET Identity for authentication and authorization.
 Microsoft Entitiy Framework Core has been used for code-first database migration, something that allows querying the database using a DatabaseContext (injected to the controllers) and LINQ syntax.

 ## Database relations
 ![alt tag](https://i.gyazo.com/e41511c2040314d98166b7364a0af712.png)